Get ready to celebrate the season—Toronto-style. Here’s a roundup of exciting limited-time-only events to make your vacation merry and bright!

 National Ballet of Canada's The Nutcracker

 Hailed as "the best Nutcracker on the planet" by The Globe and Mail, the National Ballet of Canada's performance of The Nutcracker is a must-see.
-James Kudelka's famed adaptation puts a Canadian spin on the Russian classic, including snowballs, dancing bears and farm animals. – Runs December 10 to 31, 2021
+James Kudelka's famed adaptation puts a Canadian spin on the Russian classic, including snowballs, dancing bears and farm animals. – December 10–31, 2022

 Holiday Lights at Casa Loma

-This December experience the magic of the season at Casa Loma’s spectacular Holiday Light Tour.
-Wander through a dazzling lighting display in the gardens and tunnels, all decorated for the festive season.
-Designed as a self-guided walk, guests stroll through the property's grounds while enjoying the spectacular decorations, outdoor lighting displays and live performances in a safe environment.
+Next, take in the breathtaking light displays in the gardens and tunnels, all decorated for the festive season.
+Designed as a self-guided walk, guests can meander the property's grounds while enjoying the elaborate decorations, captivating illumination and live musical performances.